phil-scott-78/Mdazor/README.md

 More regular markdown continues here...
 ```

-And have it actually render real Blazor components?
+And have it actually render real Razor components server-side?
 That's what this does.

 ## Why does this exist?

 Writing documentation with static Markdown is fine, but sometimes you want to:

-- Generate content programmatically
+- Generate content programmatically using server-side Razor components
-- Embed actual UI components in your docs
+- Embed actual rendered UI components in your docs

 ## How it works

 This is a custom Markdig extension that:

 1. **Parses component tags** - Recognizes `<ComponentName prop="value">content</ComponentName>` syntax in your Markdown
-2. **Uses Blazor's HtmlRenderer** - Actually renders real Blazor components server-side
+2. **Uses Blazor's HtmlRenderer** - Actually renders real Razor components server-side into static HTML
 3. **Handles nested content** - Markdown inside components gets processed recursively
 5. **Graceful fallback** - Unknown components just render as regular HTML tags

 The magic happens in the parsing phase - we intercept component-looking tags before they get processed as regular HTML,
-instantiate actual Blazor components, and render them using Blazor's server-side rendering.
+instantiate actual Razor components, and render them using Blazor's server-side rendering to produce static HTML output.

 ## Example Components

-Your components just need to be normal Blazor components:
+Your components just need to be normal Razor components:

 ```razor
 @{